How to improve productivity with time batching

 - You struggle to concentrate on a single task.

-- You need to focus and eliminate distractions to make meaningful progress.
+- You need to eliminate distractions to make meaningful progress.

 - Your work environment is full of interruptions.